 - Create bosses (and implement level win condition by beating them.)

 I’m sure I’ll come up with more as I go along, but that’s enough to be thinking about right now.
-There’s plenty more I could do, but these things are absolutely necessary before I am willing to even consider having the students play, though some of them have now seen me working on it.
+There’s plenty more I could do, but these things are absolutely necessary before I am willing to even consider having the students play.
+Some of them have now seen me working on it, though.

 A couple of them even got to see this glorious bug that occurred when I was implementing ship respawns.